panoptes/panoptes-network/README.md

 Stellar information is identified by the PANOPTES Input Catalog ID (PICID) and consists of processed runs of a single observation.
 An observation could be processed in multiple ways by the processing run.

-Note that the PICID corresponds the the Tess Input Catalog ID (TICID) and thus the same number can be used as a lookup on many public sites.
+Note that the PICID corresponds the the [TESS Input Catalog ID (TICID)](https://archive.stsci.edu/tess/) and thus the same number can be used as a lookup on many public sites.

 #### Lightcurve